nadrojisk/AUbatch/assets/doc/report.md

 ```

 \newpage

 ## Max Burst < Arrival Time

+Whenever the max CPU burst is less than the arrival time the schedulers will all act like FCFS.
+This is because as each job enters the queue, they finish before the next arrives.

 ### First Come First Served, 5 Jobs, Arrival Time 5, Priority Range 0-5, CPU Burst Range 0-3